wg-osr/walkerga.github.io/spells.md

 # Spell Schools
 ### 1. Animorphosis
-All iterations of [animal] should be replaced by a specific animal specie when the spell is first found.
+Magic that relates to becoming like a specific animal.
+Formorphosis is ant magic.
+All iterations of [animal] should be replaced by a specific [animal](https://www.randomlists.com/random-animals?show_images=true&dup=false&qty=1) specie when the spell is first found.

 <ol>
 {% for post in site.tags.animorphosis %}